SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

    </ Hello!
    </ Hello!

-You can use trailing closure syntax to make the call more succint:
+Use trailing closure syntax to make the call more succinct:

 .. testcode:: extensionsInstanceMethods